Types of Hormones

 DHEA (dehydroepiandrosterone): DHEA is a precursor to testosterone and estrogens.
 This means that those hormones are made from it.
 DHEA is necessary for protein building and repair.
 It is made by the adrenal glands.
 DHEA levels decline dramatically as we age.

 Testosterone: Testosterone in women is found in much lower amounts than in men.
 It helps to support a healthy sex drive and build bones.

 Important Hormones in Men

-Progesterone: Produced by the adrenal glands and testes.
-Has similar actions for regulating certain body systems, just as it does in women, but of course does not have the same reproductive actions.
-Helps to balance estrogen levels.
-Regulates immune response and is anti-inflammatory.
-It normalizes blood clotting, vascular tone, and the mineral levels of zinc and copper.
-It also helps to regulate cell oxygen levels, and the use of fat stores for energy.
+Progesterone: Progesterone in men is produced by the adrenal glands and testes.
+It has similar actions for regulating certain body systems, just as it does in women, but of course does not have the same reproductive actions for men as it does for women.
+It helps to balance estrogen levels in men just as it does in women and it also helps to regulate immune system and inflammation response.
+In fact, progesterone is considered to be an anti-inflammatory agent.
+Progesterone’s other actions include normalizing blood clotting, vascular tone, and aiding in the regulation of the mineral levels of zinc and copper in the body.
+In addition, it helps to regulate cellular oxygen levels and the use of fat stores for energy production.